Tronikelis/xylene.nvim/README.md

 - [x] Icons
 - [x] Execute any code with files / directories (for example open currently hovering directory in oil.nvim)
 - [ ] Symlink support
-- [ ] Search for a directory with telescope and open it
 - [ ] Detect external file changes

 ## Usage